-- A bean type may be an interface, a concrete class or an abstract class, and may be declared final or have final methods. - A bean type may be a parameterized type with actual type parameters and type variables. - A bean type may be an array type.
+- A bean type may be an interface, a concrete class or an abstract class, may be declared sealed or non-sealed or final, and may have final methods. - A bean type may be a parameterized type with actual type parameters and type variables. - A bean type may be an array type.
 Two array types are considered identical only if the element type is identical. - A bean type may be a primitive type.
 Primitive types are considered to be identical to their corresponding wrapper types in java.lang. - A bean type may be a raw type.